2/19/2020

 Manager of Investor Relations

 Good morning, everyone.
-We would like to welcome you to Garmin Limited's Fourth Quarter 2019 earnings call.
-Please note that the earnings, press release, and related slides are available at Garmin's Investor Relations site on the Internet at .garmin.com.
+We would like to welcome you to Garmin Limited's fourth quarter 2019 earnings call.
+Please note that the earnings, press release, and related slides are available at Garmin's investor relations site on the Internet at www.garmin.com.
 An archive of the webcast and related transcripts will also be available on our website.
 This earnings call includes projections and other forward-looking statements regarding Garmin Limited and its business.
-Any statements regarding our future financial position, revenues, earnings, gross and operating margins, and future dividends, market shares, product introduction, future demand for our products and plans, and objectives are forward-looking statements.
-The forward-looking events and circumstances discussed in this earnings call may not occur, and actual results could differ materially as a result of the risk factors affecting Garmin.
-Information concerning these risk factors is contained in our Form 10-K, filed with the Securities and Exchange Commission.
+Any statements regarding our future financial position, revenues, earnings, gross and operating margins, and future dividends, market shares, product introductions, future demand for our products and plans, and objectives are forward-looking statements.
+The forward-looking events and circumstances discussed in this earnings call may not occur and actual results could differ materially as a result of the risk factors affecting Garmin.
+Information concerning these risk factors is contained in our Form 10-K filed with the Securities and Exchange Commission.
 Presenting on behalf of Garmin Limited this morning are Cliff Pimble, President and Chief Executive Officer, and Doug Besson, Chief Financial Officer and Treasurer.
 At this time, I would like to turn the call over to Cliff Pimble.

 speaker